nawawi/docket-cache/readme.txt

 Docket Cache is not just stored the object cache, it converts the object cache into plain PHP code.
 This solution is faster since WordPress can use the cache directly without running other operation.

 = What is OPcache in Docket Cache? =
-OPcache is a caching engine built into PHP, improves performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
+OPcache is a caching engine built into PHP, that improves performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.

 Docket Cache converts the object cache into plain PHP code.
-When read and write cache, it will use OPcache directly which results in faster data retrieval and better performance.
+When reading and writing cache, it will use OPcache directly which results in faster data retrieval and better performance.

+However, OPcache must operate in shared memory.
+Docket Cache doesn't work properly if OPcache only caches to a local file by setting PHP configuration "opcache.file_cache_only" to 1.

 = What is the Cronbot Service in Docket Cache? =
 The Cronbot is an external service that pings your website every hour to keep WordPress Cron running actively.